 Full Disclosure: This post contains affiliate links.

 If You Give a Pig a Pancake is a circular story meaning that it starts and ends in the same place.
 Pig gets a pancake and then asks for syrup to go with it.
 The syrup makes the pig sticky so then she wants a bath.
 At the end we come full circle with the pig being sticky from wallpaper glue which reminds her of syrup and pancakes!
 It’s a simple story, but very entertaining.
 It also helps that my youngest was obsessed with lawnmowers and there is a picture of one in the book too.

 If You Give a Pig a Pancake Activities

 I love cooking with kids and this book begs for you to make piggy pancakes.
 We love starting our mornings with Homegrown Friends’ recipe for Homemade Buttermilk Oatmeal Pancakes.
 Toppings (blueberries, strawberries, chocolate chips and almonds) were set out for the kids to decorate their own pancake.
-While they were eating, I read the boys the story again.
+While they were eating, I read the kids the story again.

 ABC’s of Literacy shares a fun printable activity to work on letter recognition.—>See the Pig Activity